Rate this article

 Site layout personalization

 The ability to serve dynamic content is another differentiator of top-notch personalized marketing.
-By incorporating AI, personalization tools churn out dynamic content at scale that automatically adjusts to individual user preferences and behaviors.
+By incorporating generative AI, personalization tools churn out dynamic content at scale that automatically adjusts to individual user preferences and behaviors.
 For example, Shopify Plus users can virtually personalize the store for each customer with the Hypersonal tool that aligns headlines, reviews, product Q&As, and other content with the unique preferences and needs of every user — on the fly.

 A blend of automation and manual controls